 \checkmark 4.
 The tail surface servo arms must be perpendicular to the servo cases as shown when adjusting the pushrod positions in the clevises.
+This needs to be checked with the power on.
 If the servo arms are not perpendicular to the servo cases, carefully move the arms by hand until they are.